deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

     der Bär        Bären      Bären
     das Auto       Autos      Autos

-`Explanation`: The article (der, die, das) shows the grammatical gender (masculine, feminine, neuter).
+`Explanation`: The article (`der`, `die`, `das`) shows the grammatical gender (masculine, feminine, neuter).
 The first form is the nominative singular, the second form is the genitive singular, the third form is the nominative plural.

-`Exceptions to the rules given above`: The words Herz "heart", Name "name", Buchstabe "letter", Funke "spark", Gedanke "thought", and Wille "will".
+`Exceptions to the rules given above`: The nouns `Herz` "heart", `Name` "name", `Buchstabe` "letter", `Funke` "spark", `Gedanke` "thought", and `Wille` "will".
 Also, there are some more subtleties mostly connected with the use of names of persons which cannot be treated here.

 For every verb, there are 6 forms that need to be learned -